captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Cities fall when arrogant excess keeps court.
-Never will the transgressor Break bread at my table.
+Never will the transgressor break bread at my table.

----

-## ISMENE:
-My mind splits in pain.
-This is Antigone.

----

-Anguished daughter of an anguished father.
-Oh god, what can this mean?

----

-It cannot be that she has broken the king’s law!
-She is caught in shame, in shame!

 ---

 ## WATCHMAN:
 This is the woman who did it.
 We caught her burying him.